RecordEvolution/TDMtermite/README.md

 </submatrix>
 ```

-that references the channel group in `<measurement>` it belongs to and provides
+that references the channel group in `<measurement>` to which it belongs and provides
 the _number of rows_ in the channels listed in `<local_columns>`.

 ## Installation

-The library can be used both as a _CLI_ based tool and as a _Python_ module.
+The library can be used both as a _CLI_-based tool and as a _Python_ module.

 ### CLI tool

-To install the CLI tool _tdmtermite_ do
+To install the CLI tool _TDMtermite_, do

 ```Shell
 make install
 ```

-which uses `/usr/local/bin` as installation directory.
-On _macOSX_ please first
+which uses `/usr/local/bin` as an installation directory.
+On _macOSX_, please first
 build the binary locally with `make` and install it in your preferred location.

 ### Python

-In order to build a _Python module_ from the _C++_ code base the
+In order to build a _Python module_ from the _C++_ code base, the
 [Cython](https://cython.readthedocs.io/en/latest/index.html) package must be
-available, which may be installed via `python3 -m pip install cython` .
+available.
+It may be installed via `python3 -m pip install cython` .
-Furthermore, the [Numpy](https://numpy.org) package is recommended to be able
+The [Numpy](https://numpy.org) package is recommended
 to pass arrays of data from the C++ kernel to Python.
 The _makefile_ provides
 the target `make cython-requirements` to install all required Python modules.
-Finally, to build the Python extension _tdm_termite_ either locally or install
+Finally, to build the Python extension _tdm_termite_ locally or install
-it the targets `make cython-build` and `make cython-install` are provided.
+it, the targets `make cython-build` and `make cython-install` are provided.
-Hence, to install the Python module on the system simply do
+To install the Python module on the system, simply do

 ```Shell
 make cython-requirements
 make cython-install
 ```

-that makes the module available to be imported as `import tdm_termite` .
+That makes the module available for import as a `import tdm_termite` .

 ## Usage

 ### CLI tool

 The usage of the CLI tool is sufficiently clarified by its help message displayed
 by `tdmtermite --help`.
-For instance, to extract the data decoded in the pair of
+To extract the data decoded in the pair of
 files `samples/SineData.tdm` and `samples/SineData.tdx` into the directory
 `/home/jack/data/`: